primairepopulaire/unionGov/README.md

 ### Additional notes

-* in the current version, we use sqlite3 as database.
+* In the current version, we use sqlite3 as database.
 In a possible production version, we would use a more permanent database.

 ## Running the code

+To run the full website, you need both backend and frontend to run simultaneously.
+The most convenient setting may be to have two terminals, one for each part of the website.

 ### Running the backend